ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 **Standby Power Virtual Server workspace**:

 Represents the workspace linked to the standby orchestrator, located in a separate region.
 It provides backup infrastructure to take over during a failover.

-**Standby orchestrator name**:

-The name of the standby orchestrator configured to take over if the primary orchestrator fails.

 **Standby orchestrator status**: